apache/nuttx/configs/sama5d3-xplained/README.txt

     Library routines
       CONFIG_SCHED_WORKQUEUE=y         : Work queue support is needed

+  There is nothing in the configuration that currently uses the joystick.
-  This enables the analog joystick example at apps/examples/ajoystick:
+  For testing, you can add the following configuration options to enable the analog joystick example at apps/examples/ajoystick:

+    CONFIG_NSH_ARCHINIT=y
     CONFIG_EXAMPLES_AJOYSTICK=y
     CONFIG_EXAMPLES_AJOYSTICK_DEVNAME="/dev/ajoy0"
     CONFIG_EXAMPLES_AJOYSTICK_SIGNO=13